 PARTICIPATING IN THE INFORMAL CONSULTATIONS (DAY 1).

-In this part the formal rules and procedures are suspended.
-This format was introduced in 2019, in consultation with the World Federation of United Nations Associations, and is designed to give students more experience in the UN’s consensus-building process and to work in smaller group settings.
+In this part, the formal rules and procedures are suspended.
+This format was introduced at the Winnipeg MUNA in 2019, in consultation with the World Federation of United Nations Associations, and is designed to give students more experience in the UN’s consensus-building process and to work in smaller group settings.

-The preambular section of these resolutions have been pre-drafted by the MUNA organizers, while the operative section is left blank except for an outline.
-This part of the simulation begins with the basic premise that informal consultations have already occurred on the preambular section of these two resolutions and only the drafting of the operative sections remain.
+The preambular section of MUNA's Resolutions are pre-drafted by the organizing committee, while the operative section is left blank except for an outline.
+This part of the simulation begins with the basic premise that informal consultations have already occurred on the preambular section and only the drafting of the operative section remain, along with any necessary revisions to the preambular section.
 The Committee Vice-chair will facilitate the Informal Consultations.

 Participating in Part I of the Informal Consultations – Breakout Groups to draft operative paragraphs:

-To participate effectively in the breakout groups for drafting the operative paragraphs, it will be important to have already researched past examples of operative paragraphs from the real General Assembly resolutions that relate to the sub-topic your group has been assigned.
+To participate effectively in the breakout groups for drafting the operative paragraphs, it will be important to have already researched past examples of operative paragraphs from similar General Assembly resolutions that relate to the sub-topic your group has been assigned.

 Participating in Part II of the Informal Consultations – Review of operative paragraphs and debate on amendments:

 The Vice-chair will then facilitate an informal line-by-line review of each operative statement.
 The purpose of this review is to give the non-sponsors an opportunity to propose changes to any part of the text.
-During this part of the simulation, delegates participate as individual countries but can stay seated in their groups to make it easier to caucus if they want to (except for the resolution sponsors which will sit together).
+During this part of the simulation, delegates participate as individual countries, but noting that non-sponsors can caucus with their original groups.
+Sponsors of the resolution can caucus together at this point.
 During the line-by-line review only non-sponsors are allowed to make comments, ask questions and suggest amendments.
 The sponsors have a different role, as described further below.

 Once amendments have been orally submitted, delegates will debate each amendment, facilitated by the Informal Consultations Facilitator.

-During the debate of amendments, sponsors can caucus separately on one side of the room to discuss further changes they may want to make in the text.
+During the debate of amendments, sponsors can caucus separately to discuss further changes they may want to make in the text.
 If all the sponsors agree to make any changes to the resolution, they must inform the Committee Secretary so that these changes can be reviewed by the non-sponsors (the non-sponsors can propose further amendments to the new text if they so wish).

 It is important to understand that during the informal consultation process, the sponsors are the gatekeepers of what goes in the resolution.
 No changes can be made to the text without the sponsors approving it.
 If they fail to come to agreement on a change that the non-sponsors wish to make, the facilitator can assist in getting the sponsors and non-sponsors to show some flexibility in their positions.
 If consensus cannot be reached after these efforts, one or more non-sponsors can request that the resolution be put to a vote in the final formal meeting.
-When this happens, the sponsors lose control over their resolution because the non-sponsors can also put their amendments to a vote in the final formal meeting and have the Committee decide what goes into the resolution.
+When this happens, the sponsors lose control over their resolution because the non-sponsors can also put their amendments to a vote in the final formal Committee meeting.
 This helps to incentivize the sponsors to make compromises during informal consultations.